asifkd012020/open-itg-aws_runbooks/codebuild/RUNBOOK.md

 }
 ```

-The EBS volumes of the build fleet are encrypted by default using the AWS-managed CMK for EBS. **This key cannot be changed**.
+The EBS volumes of the build fleet are encrypted by default using the AWS-managed CMK for EBS. **This key cannot be changed and a Capital Group Key cannot be used (no BYOK)**.
 EFS file systems attached to the build fleet can be encrypted with customer-managed keys.
 All communication between customers and CodeBuild and between CodeBuild and its downstream dependencies are encrypted using TLS.

 For more information about data encryption within CodeBuild, see [Endnote 2](#endnote-2).

 ### 3. Inter-network traffic privacy